Pedro-Lapenta/ImageToASCII/README.md

 ## Note

 For the best results, images should ideally be in a resolution of **640x480** pixels.
-This resolution provides a good balance between detail and performance, allowing for clear and recognizable ASCII art output.
-Larger or smaller images may require resizing for optimal output.